Guillermo Arias is a Mexican photojournalist based on Tijuana México.

 Reacently he finished his personal project El cerco, awarded with a three-year grant supported by Mexico`s Sistema Nacional de Creadores de Arte (SNCA) 2014-2017.

 Started as a free-lance photojournalist on 1993, in Tepic, México.
-After working for different local newspapers in Guadalajara and Tepic, he starts working for the Associated Press as a contractor photographer from 2001 to 2011.
+After working for different local newspapers in Guadalajara and Tepic, he started working for the Associated Press as a contractor photographer from 2001 to 2011.
 In 2011 he became a staff photographer at Xinhua News Agency Latin America bureau.

 Took part of the program “Trainer of trainers 2012 - 2015” as a trainer, a joint program between Article XIX México and World Press Photo aiming to strengthen the knowledge and skills of visual journalists with regard to security issues, ethics and good practices in journalism.
 I have knowledge on security issues and first aid response acquired in the Hostile Environment and Emergency First Aid Training (HEFAT®) in 2009, and two times participant at the Taller para Periodistas en Zona de Riesgo held by Article XIX México and the Red Cross (2008-2011).